Resources

 async for tag in paperless.tags:

-print(tag.name, tag.colour)
+print(tag.name, tag.color)

 Getting all primary keys